2017 was a great year for cryptocurrencies as their market capitalization grew from about $18 billion in January 2017 to $800 billion in January 2018.

 - Average Bitcoin transaction fees are currently around $1.8 which has gone down to $0.067 in the case of Bitcoin Cash.

 - Bitcoin Cash, like Bitcoin, is expected to be completely decentralized.
-But guess what, it has a CEO instead, something which has been highly criticized in the crypto world.

 - BCH mining is as expensive as Bitcoin mining but gives lesser returns, so it is not a favorite among the miners.